PM Modi inaugurates 'biggest ever' DefExpo in Lucknow, focus on 'Make in India'

 Inaugurating the 11th edition of DefExpo here, Modi said a country of the size of India cannot entirely depend on imports and added the number of defence licenses issued in the last five years has risen to 460 from 210 in 2014, the year he first came to power.

-India is building several defence equipment like artillery guns, aircraft carriers, submarines, light-combat aircraft, and combat helicopters, he said.
+India is building several defence equipments like artillery guns, aircraft carriers, submarines, light-combat aircraft, and combat helicopters, he said.

-"Our mantra is Make in India, for India, for world.
+"Our mantra is Make in India, for India, for the world.
 In 2014 the export of defence equipment from India was about Rs 2,000 crore.
-In the last 2 years it has gone up to Rs 17,000 crore.
+In the last 2 years, it has gone up to Rs 17,000 crore.

 In the next five years our target is export of USD 5 billion, which is about Rs 35,000 crore," the prime minister said.